 Secure-LTF-Key-Seed = HMAC-Hash(KDK, “Secure LTF key seed”)

 where KDK is derived as part of PTKSA establishment, Hash is the hash determined by the AKM and used to derive the PTK.
+If the Extended Key ID for Individually Addressed Frames subfield of the RSN Capabilities field is 1 for both the Authenticator and the Supplicant, there may be multiple KDKs each identified by a different Key ID (0 or 1).
+In such a case, the KDK chosen to derive the Secure-LTF-Key-Seed shall be the most recent.